Opening a bank account in Cambodia is not difficult and will save you money in the long run.

 Setting up a bank account in Cambodia is relatively easy.
 Most banks require a passport with a valid long-stay visa and a copy of your lease or an employment letter.

-ANZ Royal Bank (anzroyal.com) is one of the most popular choices for expats due to its relationship with Australia-based ANZ bank.
+J Trust Royal Bank (anzroyal.com) was once the most popular choice for expats due to its former relationship with Australia-based ANZ bank; it’s now majority owned by J Trust.
 They have branches in Phnom Penh, Siem Reap, Poipet, Battambang, Kampong Cham, and Sihanoukville and 127 ATM locations across Cambodia.

 ACLEDA Bank (acledabank.com.kh) is one of Cambodia’s largest banks, with more than 230 branches in the country–there’s one nearly anywhere you’d want to go.
 They offer online bill payment to the utilities companies and some of the mobile phone carriers, as well as internet banking.
 Opening a current account at ACLEDA requires a minimum opening deposit of $1,000 in US dollars or nine other currencies and an ongoing balance of $500 or more.